JayReigns/Blender_Addon_Installer/README.md

-# Blender_Addon_Installer
+# Blender Addon Installer
-Quickly install Blender addons from Github link.
+Quickly install Blender addons from Github link or other links and offline files.